Health and safety at work

 In this section you can find out about specific duties and responsibilities that you may have towards your employees, customers and members of the public, and how we apply health and safety legislation.

-The Health Protection (Coronavirus, Business Closure) (England) Regulations 2020 (SI 2020 No. 350) require the closure of businesses selling food or drink for consumption on the premises, and businesses listed in the Schedule, to protect against the risks to public health from coronavirus.
-To see the related Government advice go to Business advice (pdf 186 kb)
+The Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020 (SI 2020 No. 684) require the closure of certain businesses as listed, to protect against the risks to public health from coronavirus.
+To see the related Government advice go to Gov.UK.

 Need more information?